galveron/Mechty-learn/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Mechty Learn is an engaging web application designed to introduce children to the exciting world of mechanics and vehicles.
-Built with ASP.NET Core, Identity Framework, AWS, and React, MechtyKids offers a modern and interactive learning experience for kids aged 6-12.
+Built with ASP.NET Core, Identity Framework, AWS, and React, Mechty Learn offers a modern and interactive learning experience for kids aged 6-12.

 Key Features:

 * Interactive Lessons: Engaging lessons and tutorials teach kids the basics of mechanics, vehicles, and engineering concepts in a fun and easy-to-understand way.
 * User Authentication: Secure user authentication and management powered by ASP.NET Core Identity Framework ensure a safe and personalized learning environment for each child.
-* Scalable Infrastructure: Leveraging AWS for hosting and storage, MechtyKids provides a reliable and scalable platform to accommodate growing user demands.
+* Scalable Infrastructure: Leveraging AWS for hosting and storage, Mechty Learn provides a reliable and scalable platform to accommodate growing user demands.
-* Responsive Design: Built with React, MechtyKids is accessible on various devices, including desktops, tablets, and smartphones, ensuring seamless learning experiences anytime, anywhere.
+* Responsive Design: Built with React, Mechty Learn is accessible on various devices, including desktops, tablets, and smartphones, ensuring seamless learning experiences anytime, anywhere.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>